How Far Can You Drive On A Flat Tire?

 Speed vs. Maximum Distance with a Flat Tire

-A critical note to consider is that these estimations do not ensure complete safety.
-You should only consider them for absolute emergencies if an immediate stop is not possible for whatever reason.
+A critical note is that these estimations do not ensure complete safety.
+You should only consider them for absolute emergencies if an immediate stop is not possible.

 How Far Can You Go With A Flat Tire in Summer?

 The distance to drive on a standard flat tire in summer is between 0 and 600 feet maximum.
-It depends on how hot is the US area where you live and how urgent is the need to cover this distance.
+It depends on how hot the US area is where you live and how urgent it is to cover this distance.

-If necessary, you should drive no more than 600 feet with a minimum speed not exceeding 15 mph.
-However, even this distance can be risky in extreme temperatures due to various factors such as tire-softened rubber, heat buildup, and expanded air.
+If necessary, you should drive no more than 600 feet at a minimum speed of 15 mph.
+However, even this distance can be risky in extreme temperatures due to factors such as tire-softened rubber, heat buildup, and expanded air.

-For safety purposes, tire specialists recommend avoiding driving on a flat tire in states like Florida, Texas, Arizona, Nevada, and Missouri.
+Tire specialists recommend avoiding driving on a flat tire for safety purposes in states like Florida, Texas, Arizona, Nevada, and Missouri.
 These areas record extreme temperatures, which puts driving on a flat tire at any distance at risk.

 In states with mild summers like Washington, California, and Oregon, driving on a flat tire at a minimal distance with a minimal speed might be accepted in emergency scenarios.
 Check below the states with the hottest and mildest summers across the US to estimate the driving distance allowed on a flat: